After PadMan, Meet This Panty Woman

 But even with sanitary pads, girls still stain during periods, is something that we all know.
 Playing sports, sitting for long class hours, during exams and not having access to proper toilets make pads insufficient.
 Period stains continue to happen.
 It is a common practice for girls to ask their friends to ‘check’ their backs to see if there are any stains.
 This practice remains.
 Here is a woman who has solved this problem.

-Every year during Women’s day, she also organises a Period Panty give-away for girls from underprivileged backgrounds.
-The brand also talks about personal hygiene during this event that helps girls look at puberty in a positive way.
+Every year during Women’s Day, she also organises a Period Panty giveaway for girls from underprivileged backgrounds.
+The brand also talks about personal hygiene during this event which helps girls look at puberty in a positive way.

 I, Anubha Upadhya M, work as Social Media Strategist for Adira.